WAEC Agric Questions and Answers 2025 | Essay and Objective is now online

 B. are susceptible to algal growth.
 C. break easily when they fall.

-2. The characteristic odour in billy goats can be removed through
+D. contaminate the water put in them. - The characteristic odour in billy goats can be removed through

 A. docking.
 B. castrating.